Outstanding climate solutions from around the world have been named in the Ashden Awards 2021 longlist.

 Ashden Award for Regenerative Agriculture, supported by The DOEN Foundation

-YICE Uganda – grassroots initiative training women and young people, including refugees, in regenerative farming techniques.
+YICE Uganda – a grassroots initiative training women and young people, including refugees, in regenerative farming techniques.

 Associação Agroecológica de Teresópolis (AAT), Brazil – a smallholder farmers’ association in the agricultural ‘green-belt’ of Rio de Janeiro.